 Loaded with sugar and calories and devoid of essential nutrients, soft drinks represent a quintessential "junk" food.
-Unfortunately, they're also a staple in the average American diet, with roughly one-half of the U.S. population drinking at least one soft drink a day, according to a National Health and Nutrition Examination Survey, released in 2011.
-If you're trying to lose weight, eliminating soda is a great place to start.
-But the amount of weight you lose from stopping your soda habit depends on how much you drink.
+Unfortunately, they're also a staple in the average American diet, with roughly more than one-half of the U.S. population drinking at least one soft drink a day, according to the Centers for Disease Control and Prevention.

 Calories and Weight Loss

 If you're drinking an average of 150 calories of soda every day, not drinking soda will save you 1,050 calories per week.
-Over a year's time, that translates to the equivalent of more than 15 pounds of fat -- not including any weight you'd lose from other lifestyle changes such as getting more exercise.
+Over a year's time, that translates to the equivalent of more than 15 pounds of fat — not including any weight you'd lose from other lifestyle changes such as getting more exercise.

 Don't Drink Diet Soda, Either

-If you're used to the overwhelmingly salty and sweet tastes of processed foods, healthy foods can feel bland in comparison -- but as you follow a healthy diet, you'll start to appreciate the subtler flavors of healthy foods.
-Drinking diet soda means you're still experiencing very sweet flavors -- which makes it more difficult to "reset" your palette so that you can enjoy healthy foods.
+If you're used to the overwhelmingly salty and sweet tastes of processed foods, healthy foods can feel bland in comparison — but as you follow a healthy diet, you'll start to appreciate the subtler flavors of healthy foods.
+Drinking diet soda means you're still experiencing very sweet flavors — which makes it more difficult to "reset" your palette so that you can enjoy healthy foods.

 Other Health Benefits You'll Notice

 Not drinking sugary beverages such as soda also offers other benefits.
-You'll reduce your risk of heart attack, type 2 diabetes and gout, according to the Harvard School of Public Health.
+You'll reduce your risk of heart attack, Type 2 diabetes and gout, according to the Harvard T.H.
+Chan School of Public Health.
 Not drinking soda might also benefit the health of your bones, because people who drink soda are less likely to get enough calcium from their diet, and the phosphate in soda can affect bone health.

 Substituting sugary drinks and processed foods for water and a healthful diet might also keep your appetite in check.
 Sugary drinks digest quickly, which causes your blood sugar to rise soon after drinking them.

 Limit Juice and Juice Cocktails

 In some cases, juice can be higher in calories than soda.
 For example, a 12-ounce serving of unsweetened grape juice sets you back 228 calories, which is significantly more than the 152 calories found in the same size serving of cola.
-Juice cocktails are also high in calories -- a cup of cranberry juice cocktail has 137 calories -- and often contain added sugar, making them similar to soft drinks in that regard.
+Juice cocktails are also high in calories — a cup of cranberry juice cocktail has 141 calories — and often contain added sugar, making them similar to soft drinks in that regard.

 Alternatives to Soda

 Add flavor to sparkling water with a squeeze of lemon juice, a few crushed raspberries or sliced strawberries, or even some spiral-cut cucumber slices for a fancy-looking beverage with a subtle taste.
-Or, use herbs and spices -- such as mint, basil, cilantro, cinnamon sticks or sliced, fresh ginger -- to make flavored water, minus the sugar.
+Or use herbs and spices — such as mint, basil, cilantro, cinnamon sticks or sliced, fresh ginger — to make flavored water, minus the sugar.

-- Centers for Disease Control and Prevention: Consumption of Sugar Drinks in the United States, 2005–2008
+- Centers for Disease Control and Prevention: "Consumption of Sugar Drinks in the United States, 2005–2008"

-- Harvard School of Public Health: Sugary Drinks
+- Harvard T.H.
+Chan School of Public Health: "Sugary Drinks"

-- Obesity Reviews: Artificial Sweeteners Produce the Counterintuitive Effect of Inducing Metabolic Derangements
+- Trends in Endocrinology and Metabolism: "Artificial Sweeteners Produce the Counterintuitive Effect of Inducing Metabolic Derangements"